-If you’re in business you’ll know that surviving as a company while also investing in growth are two goals you constantly need to balance.
+If you’re in business, you’ll know that surviving as a company while investing in growth are two goals you constantly need to balance.
 This is where financial management becomes essential.

 At a basic level, if you spend more than you have coming in, you’ll quickly go out of business.
 On the other hand, if you don’t invest profits properly, you’ll struggle to grow or even stay competitive.

 Financial management is all about how you use your resources.
-This includes directing investment towards business verticals which offer the best return on investment, as well as cutting operation costs.
+This includes directing investment towards business verticals that offer the best return on investment and cutting operation costs.

-Let’s take a look at the various aspects of financial management with some essential tips and tricks, to help you achieve optimum financial management, along the way.
+Let’s look at the various aspects of financial management with some essential tips and tricks, to help you achieve optimum financial management along the way.

 What is Financial Management?

-Financial management is the process of optimally allocating your business’s funds to their appropriate tasks.
+Financial management is optimally allocating your business’s funds to their appropriate tasks.
 This is a responsibility that is exclusive to the top management of your business.

 Here are some of the fields involved in financial management: